advaitkulkarni12/developer-samples/java/docs/PhotoApi.md

 Post a photo using as a Base 64 encoded string.
 Screenshot returned.

-Process a photo using a Base 64 encoded string.
-It returns a JSON with all the emotions.
+Process a photo using a Base 64 encoded string and get back the screenshot.
+WARNING: The screenshot cannot be displayed in the UI.
+This will be fixed

 ### Example
 ```java